HansKindberg-Lab/WindowsIdentity-From-UserPrincipalName/ReadMe.md

 A Visual Studio 2017 project to test impersonation-level on a WindowsIdentity created from a user-principal-name.

-This solution is written/tested for:
+This solution is written/tested with:
 - Windows 10
 - Visual Studio 2017